vorobalek/autobackend/README.md

 ## Providers

-For database connection management, configure the "Database" section.
+To configure database connection management, set up the "Database" section in your configuration.

 ```json
 "Database": {